 - the historical cost includes the charges directly related to acquisition of fixed assets items.
-Subsequent costs are included in the asset's carrying amount or are recognized as a separate asset, as appropriate, only when it is probable that future economic benefit associated with the item will flow to the bank and the cost of the item can be measured reliably. - All other repairs and maintenance are charged to other operating expenses during the financial period in which they are incurred and fixed assets includes Lands and premises represents mainly of land and buildings related to head office, branches and offices. - Land shall not be subject to depreciation, while depreciation of other fixed assets shall be calculated using the straight-line method to allocate the cost over the useful life Fixed assets depreciation percentage represented as follow:
+Subsequent costs are included in the asset's carrying amount or are recognized as a separate asset, as appropriate, only when it is probable that future economic benefit associated with the item will flow to the bank and the cost of the item can be measured reliably.

+- All other repairs and maintenance are charged to other operating expenses during the financial period in which they are incurred and fixed assets includes Lands and premises represents mainly of land and buildings related to head office, branches and offices. - Land shall not be subject to depreciation, while depreciation of other fixed assets shall be calculated using the straight-line method to allocate the cost over the useful life Fixed assets depreciation percentage represented as follow:

-Additions fixed assets from 24 Nov 2019. are depreciation rate as follow:
+Additions fixed assets from 24 Nov 2019

-are dep are depreciation rate as ronow.
+are de preciation rate as follow:

-5% 20 year 2% 50 year
+- Buildings & Constructions 5% 20 year 2% 50 year

-20% 5 year
+- Furniture 20% 5 year

-20% 5 year
+Machinery &amp; Equipment 20% 5 year

-25% 4 year 20% 5 year
+- Vehicles 25% 4 year 20% 5 year

-20% 5 year
+- Integrated Automated systems 20% 5 year

-33.3% 3 year 16.7% 6 year
+- Fixtures & fittings 33.3% 3 year 16.7% 6 year

-33.3% 3 year 16.7% 6 year
+- Fixtures & fittings rental 33.3% 3 year 16.7% 6 year

-20% 20% 25% 20% 33.3% 5% 20 year 20% 5 year 20% 5 year 25% 4 year 20% 5 year 33.3% 3 year 5% 20 year 2% 20% 5 year 20% 5 year 25% 4 year 20% 20% 5 year 33.3% 3 year 16.7%

 - The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each financial position date.
-Assets that are subject to amortization are reviewed for determining the extent of impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable, an asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount. - The recoverable amount is the greater of its value in use or the net salable value of the asset.
+Assets that are subject to amortization are reviewed for determining the extent of impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable, an asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.

+- The recoverable amount is the greater of its value in use or the net salable value of the asset.
 Gains and losses on disposals are determined by comparing proceeds from sale with its carrying amount.
 These are included in other operating revenues (expenses) in the income statement.